Racial segregation in the United States: Hypersegregation

-The pattern of hypersegregation began in the early 20th century.
-African-Americans who moved to large cities often moved into the inner-city in order to gain industrial jobs.
-The influx of new African-American residents caused many white residents to move to the suburbs in a case of white flight.
-As industry began to move out of the inner-city, the African-American residents lost the stable jobs that had brought them to the area.
-Many were unable to leave the inner-city and became increasingly poor.
+As industry began to move out of the inner city, the African American residents lost the stable jobs that had brought them to the area.
+Many were unable to leave the inner city and became increasingly poor.
 This created the inner-city ghettos that make up the core of hypersegregation.
 Though the Civil Rights Act of 1968 banned discrimination in housing, housing patterns established earlier saw the perpetuation of hypersegregation.
-Data from the 2000 census shows that 29 metropolitan areas displayed black-white hypersegregation.
+Data from the 2000 census shows that 29 metropolitan areas displayed black and white hypersegregation.
 Two areas—Los Angeles and New York City—displayed Hispanic-white hypersegregation.
 No metropolitan area displayed hypersegregation for Asians or for Native Americans.